Best WAFs for Website Protection: Top 5 Solutions in 2026

 What is a Web Application Firewall (WAF)?

-A Web application firewall (WAF) protects websites and web applications by monitoring, filtering, and blocking malicious HTTP/S traffic, defending against threats like SQL injection, cross-site scripting (XSS), and other OWASP Top 10 vulnerabilities.
+A Web application firewall (WAF) protects websites and web applications by monitoring, filtering, and blocking malicious HTTP/S traffic, defending against threats like SQL injection, cross-site scripting (XSS), other OWASP Top 10 vulnerabilities, and more recently, threats to AI applications, including prompt injection and sensitive data exfiltration.
 WAFs act as a specialized defense layer, inspecting traffic based on security rules to identify and block harmful requests before they reach the application, ensuring the integrity and security of the web service.

 Positioned as a reverse proxy, a WAF inspects incoming and outgoing web traffic, enabling detection and mitigation of suspicious requests before they reach the web application(s).
 WAFs operate using a combination of predefined rules and dynamic analysis techniques to identify potentially harmful behavior or patterns.